ShivaKumar663/PRN_Sequence_Generator/README.md

 out: From this output the we will get the PRN Sequence which will be 1023 bit long.

 When rst goes high the shift registers will be initialized with Zeros and count register will set to One and flag register will set to Zero.
 When rst condition is set to Low, the rd_ene will be set to High.
 The g1and g2 shift registers will be initialized to their required initial conditions and flag register will set to high as the condition in the else if block is satisfied.
 The sequence will be generated based on the initial conditions of the registers.

 At the next clock cycle the else if condition which contains the flag and rst condition will be satisfied from here the generation of actual sequence will starts.
 The count condition will be checked for every next clock cycle until the count value reaches to 1024, then the loop will be exited and registers will be set to their initial conditions.
-Annexure_II

-Simulation Result of the PRN Sequence Generator

 PRN Sequence Generator Top Module